 For the Soup

-- 2 pounds ground meat - (I used ground turkey and ground sausage)
+- 2 pounds ground meat - ground turkey, Italian sausage, ground pork, lean ground beef

 - 2 medium yellow onions - diced